futuremint/fence.js/Readme.md

 # fence

   A small library to create JSON backed domain models with chainable methods.
-Written in Coffeescript, but .js files are included, so no knowledge of Coffeescript is necessary.
-Please refer to fence.test.coffee until I write more documentation.
+Written in Coffeescript, but .js files are included, so no knowledge of Coffeescript is necessary.  cd to 'examples' and run 'node user-usage.js' to execute the example of how to use a model, see examples/user.coffee or user.js for example on how to write a model using this library.

 ## License